Or "What to Do with an Edited Manuscript: Part Two."

 How personally you takes editing depends on different factors, of course, but I think an important one is how much your writing ability is tied to your self-concept.
 If you base much of your self-worth on a particular attribute or skill, even gentle, constructive criticism can feel deeply threating.
 (Writer Chuck Wendig has an interesting take on reacting to editing and the stages of grief.)

 This is why I make sure to emphasize—to my clients and on my website—that copyediting and storytelling are different skill sets.
-I am not a fiction writer; I love to read stories, and even dreamed of writing them when I was a child, but the truth is that I dread playing Storymatic with my kids or being asked to make up bedtime stories.
+I am not a fiction writer; I love to read stories, and even dreamed of writing them when I was a child, but the truth is that I dread playing Storymatic with my kids or making up bedtime stories.
 I have nothing but admiration and respect for the creative writers whose words I edit.

-Some writers and editors are fabulous at both story creation and line craft, can dream up fascinating characters and situations and still spot a dangling participle from a mile away, can orchestrate the rhythm and flow of not only the larger story but also the individual sentences and words, all while keeping mindful of the logical connections.
+Some writers and editors are fabulous at both story creation and line craft.
+They can dream up fascinating characters and situations and still spot a dangling participle from a mile away, can orchestrate the rhythm and flow of not only the larger story but also the individual sentences and words—all while keeping mindful of the logical connections.
 Lucky them😉.
 (Though even these remarkable individuals need copyediting.)
 For the rest of us, we've got each other to fill in the gaps.

 So take some time to process your feelings: go for a run, have a good cry, scream in the bathroom.
 (Please try these things before firing off an angry email to your editor!)
 Make sure you're in the right place emotionally and mentally before tackling the work ---- just another reason to schedule a good chunk of time for reviewing the edits.

 Trust your editor ... but also your gut